yubinkarki/Read_Files/README.md

 # Read_Files
 Read JSON and YAML file and create new text file out specific parts of the main data file.
+The program takes in a yaml file and creates new text file for every key specified with corresponding values.

+For example:

+*dataset.yaml consists data structured as:*

+> type: intent
+> name: contact
+> values:
+> &mdash; This is value 1.
+> &mdash; This is value 2.
+> &mdash; This is value 3.

+The program will create a new text file with name "contact.txt" which is the value of the "name" key.
+And the data in the file will be the data under "values" key of the yaml file.

 ### Steps to connect existing local project to remote repo on GitHub.
 > `git init -b main` *(initialize inside the local project's root directory)*